ArberSephirotheca/llvm-project/docs/structured_cfg_builder_plan.md

   prepare blocks with the `simt.loop` init tuple, and remembers the payload expected by switch headers; full fixed-point propagation over yields will land alongside edge enumeration.
-- `enumerateEdges()` records edges for `simt.if`, loop entry/condition/back
+- `enumerateEdges()` now covers `simt.if`, loop entry/condition/back edges, and
-  edges (capturing forwarded payloads from `condition`/`continue`/`break`) and redirects loop/switch exits back to the parent block while caching the operand tuples that will feed the eventual merge blocks.
+  switch entry/fallthrough/exit edges, attaching payload tuples and the `fallthrough && !switchDone` operands so the terminator emitter can rebuild the final conditional logic.
 - The header now forward-declares `BlockInfo`, `EdgeInfo`, and operation-specific info records so helpers remain private implementation details.
 - `build()` wires the staged pipeline (analyse → payload → edges → emit →